iaeiou/blue-plankton-2/content/posts/wild-boar.md

 A couple of days after wild boar were spotted in the ravine, a California newspaper ran an interesting story about millionaire George Gordon Moore who had in the 1920s [imported](https://www.sfgate.com/sfhistory/article/One-eccentric-socialite-is-to-blame-for-14916088.php#photo-18798330) wild boar from Europe.

-According the the USDA, wild Eurasian boar were imported throughout the [1900s](https://www.aphis.usda.gov/aphis/ourfocus/wildlifedamage/operational-activities/feral-swine/sa-fs-history) for sport.
-Over the years the boar have escaped and spread through 35 states.
+Throughout the late 1800s and early 1900s wild Eurasian boar were imported to America sport.
+Over the years these boar escaped, had romantic dalliances, and spread throughout 35 states.

 ## "We can't barbecue our way out"